 Bring a lightweight scarf or shawl.
 Scarves and shawls are very popular in Europe, especially in Paris.
 Both men and women wear scarves, both decoratively and as a layering piece to keep warm.

 This cotton unisex lightweight scarf is versatile and can be worn in any season.
-And here’s another option to consider: this lightweight sunscreen shawl scarf would do double duty to protect you from the sun in the warmer seasons as well as being a fashion accessory layering piece.
+And here’s another option to consider.

 We all need to protect our eyes from the sun’s harmful UVA/UVB rays.
 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.